 Get United Club passes with credit cards

 Some of United’s credit cards with reasonable annual fees offer United Club passes as a perk.
-For example, you get two United Club passes annually with the following cards:
+For example, you get two United Club passes annually if you’re the primary cardmember on the following cards:

 Book a United Airlines premium transcontinental flight